craffael/lehrfempp/doc/doxygen/pages/quick_reference_quad.md

 [TOC]

 > [!caution]
 > The contents of this page is discussed in @lref_link{par:lfquad}.
-Please read before using quick reference.
+Please read this section before using the quick reference.

 # Overview

 LehrFEM++ provides a number of quadrature rules for the numerical integration of functions over reference elements.
 General entities can be mapped to the reference element using the methods described in the [Geometry](@ref quick_reference_geometry) quick reference.

 # Working with Quadrature Rules
-The `quad` namespace has some useful function for instantiating quadrature rules for a given reference element.
+The `quad` namespace has some useful functions for instantiating quadrature rules for a given reference element.
 The following code snippet shows how to get a quadrature rule for a triangle of degree >= 3 using `lf::quad::make_QuadRule`.

 ```cpp
 auto ref_tria = lf::base::RefEl::kTria();